As pandemic deepens, Trump cycles through targets to blame - KVIA

 There is no “The buck stops here,” like the sign once found on President Harry S. Truman’s desk.

 “George H.W.
 Bush used to say that no one wants to hear the president of the United States say, ‘Oh, woe is me.’
-And yet Trump is betting on the reverse,” said presidential historian Jon Meacham. ”Since ancient times, leadership has been about wearing a mask of command.
+And yet Trump is betting on the reverse,” presidential historian Jon Meacham said. ”Since ancient times, leadership has been about wearing a mask of command.
 Trump is the opposite — a bundle of insecurities, neediness and wants.”

 Trump allies point to the president’s actions — such as suspending direct flights with China and, later, Europe — as measures that kept the nation safe and said that his brashness and sense of urgency have improved the response by both the government and the private sector.